These easy rice paper rolls make a delicious lunch or dinner and are a great way to use up leftover roast chicken.

 The kids can choose whatever fillings they like, and while some of the rice paper rolls may turn out a bit wonky looking to start with, they will still taste good!

 You’ll need a damp tea towel to work on (so the rice paper doesn’t stick) and then it just a matter of folding and rolling.
-As long as you don’t overfill your rice paper rolls, the rice paper is very forgiving and the more you make the better you’ll get at it.
+As long as you don’t overfill your rice paper rolls, or soak the rice paper for too long, the rice paper is very forgiving and the more you make the better you’ll get at it.

 Step 1 – with the filling in the centre, fold the left side over and tuck it under the filling as best you can.